 Contributions.
 Participants may elect to defer up to 75% of each of base salary, short-term incentive cash payments, and commissions for the plan year.
-The plan permits us to make discretionary contributions from time to time.
-In fiscal 2019, we suspended the practice of restoring the matching contributions lost under our 401(k) plan as a result of deferrals under the deferred compensation plan.
+Although the plan permits us to make discretionary contributions from time to time, during fiscal 2021, we did not make any discretionary contributions.